-Animals that live in the park include snakes, geckos, strange insects, hyenas, gemsbok, and jackals.
+Animals living in the park include snakes, geckos, strange-looking insects, hyenas, gemsbok, and jackals.
 The cool ocean mists that come from the Atlantic and occasional rainfall sustain most of the Park’s life.
 Fog is brought in by the winds that also aid in constructing the Park’s gigantic sand dunes.
 The orange hue indicates the age and the amount of iron deposits in the sand.
-The color changes over time when the iron oxidizes.
+As the iron oxidizes over time, the color changes.

 The Namib-Naukluft’s Dunes are the highest in the world.
 Famous Dune 45 peaks at over 170 meters (560 ft.).
-The Park includes Sossusvlei, an enormous clay pan in the center of the Namib Desert renowned for its tall, red dunes that create a massive sea of sand.
+The Park includes Sossusvlei, an enormous clay pan in the center of the Namib Desert renowned for tall, red dunes creating a sea of sand.

 The Park assigns each dune a number creating an easier navigation system for travelers.
 “Big Daddy” is the name of the tallest dune.
 This magnificent dune is between Sossusvlei and Deadvlei and at 325 meters (1,067 feet) it dwarfs the other dunes.

 By coincidence, Dune 45 is 45 kilometers (27 miles) from Sesriem Canyon.
 Sesriem means ‘open space’ in Nama.
 The ‘Namib’ name progressed, eventually forming ‘Namibia’ meaning the ‘land of open spaces’.
-Sesriem Canyon was created by the forces of the Tsauchab River which chiseled the canyon out of grainy rock throughout the past 2 million years.
+Sesriem Canyon was created by the forces of the Tsauchab River.
+Throughout the past 2 million years, the river chiseled the canyon out of grainy rock.

 During the uncommon rainfalls in the Naukluft Mountains, the Tsauchab River evolved into a rapidly strong current of water.
 Over the years the canyon became what it is today – one kilometer long and about 300 meters (1,000 ft.) wide.

 We began our day with a hike up Dune 45.
 It’s necessary to start early as hiking the dunes after 12:00 pm is very difficult because of the heat.
-I made the climb and found hiking in the red sand a challenge.
+I made the climb but found hiking in the hot red sand a challenge.
 Later we hiked in Sesriem Canyon.

 One of the most ancient deserts in the world, the ancient Namib stretches over an area of about 35,000 miles along Namibia’s Atlantic Ocean west coast.
 The Desert is known as the second oldest desert in the world (beaten only by Chile’s Atacama).

-The desolate Namib receives less than ten millimeters (less than half an inch) of rain per year and is almost completely barren.
+The desolate Namib receives less than ten millimeters (half an inch) of rain per year and is almost completely barren.
 The Namib’s vivid scarlet dunes are some of the tallest in the world reaching heights of over 3000 meters (9,800 ft.).
 Unbelievably a wide choice of fauna and flora including extraordinarily unusual species of plants and animals survive only in the Namib.

 That evening I joined four Dutch tourists from another lodge for a sunset flight over the dunes in a small airplane – five-seater plus pilot.
 The vistas were unbelievable but it was difficult to get good photos and not sure I identified many dunes.
 Nevertheless it was a great experience.
 The young pilot provided some narrative on the landscapes below but the cockpit noise made it difficult to hear him.